 How will Britain’s Got Talent’s final week be different?

-Many of the biggest shows in the United Kingdom have been affected by the coronavirus pandemic – it’s likely Britain’s Got Talent’s live week and finale will be different as well.
+Many of the biggest shows in the United Kingdom have been affected by the coronavirus pandemic – and Britain’s Got Talent is no different.

 Who are the presenters on Britain’s Got Talent?